nxtreasuryorg/Agent/doc/flask_server_implementation.md

 ---

+## Client-Server Workflow (End-to-End)

+1. **Client uploads Excel file and JSON**
+   - Client sends a POST request to `/submit_request` with an Excel file and a JSON payload (multipart/form-data).
+   - The server triggers the agent logic, processes the data, and returns a payment proposal JSON with a unique `proposal_id`.

+2. **Client reviews the proposal**
+   - Client can GET `/get_proposal/<proposal_id>` to retrieve the proposal for review or display.

+3. **Client submits approval, partial approval, or rejection**
+   - Client sends a POST request to `/submit_approval` with the `proposal_id` and their approval decision (full, partial, or rejection) in JSON format.
+   - The server processes the approval, simulates execution, and stores the result in memory.

+4. **Client retrieves execution result**
+   - Client can GET `/execution_result/<proposal_id>` to retrieve the execution/simulation result, including transaction status and details.

+- All steps are stateless from the client's perspective, but the server maintains in-memory state for each proposal and execution result.
+- All payment executions are simulated for safety in the prototype.

+---

 ## Architecture & Flow
 - **Framework:** Flask (with CORS enabled)
 - **State:** All proposals and execution results are stored in Python dictionaries (in-memory, not persisted)